kongying-tavern/docs/src/en/join.md

 We invite you to join our effort in completing and improving this project, it and its iterations will always be free.
 If you have any proposals for a new idea or mechanic, join us to make it real.

-Reach out in [our Discord](https://discord.gg/aFe57AKZUF) if you cannot access QQ.

 :::raw

 > ## 🌎 Localization